Most Viewed

 with 2 feet of elbow room on each side.
 Lettuce cut after mid-June

 usually gets bitter without regular, heavy irrigation.
-I reserve my
+I

 well-watered raised bed for this summer salad crop.
 Those very short